 The last remaining borrower or non-borrowing spouse passes away or leaves the home to live elsewhere for more than 12 consecutive months.
 The home is sold.

 You do not meet the borrower obligations of maintaining payment of property taxes, homeowner’s insurance, homeowner’s association fees, and basic home repairs or you fail to comply with other loan terms.

 This can be a valuable option for seniors who need a new home that better meets their physical needs, or who wish to move closer to family members.
 Since this is a reverse mortgage product, monthly payments are not made on the new house.

 This can be a way to get your buyer the perfect house and they have money left over.
 We have this down to an art, and close in under 1 month!
 Scott Underwood will meet with Realtors, clients, and other interested parties.
-My office is in Hoover / Birmingham in Eagle Point, but I still make house calls to most of Central and North Alabama with a Huntsville, Alabama office as well.
+My office is in Hoover, but I still make house calls to greater Birmingham most of Central and North Alabama with a Huntsville, Alabama office as well.

 Unlike the traditional reverse mortgage, Reverse Mortgage (HECM) purchase loans require a down payment, which you must pay with your own cash.
 Typically, the down payment required is based on the borrower’s age.
 The older the borrower is, the lower the down payment requirement will be.
 Reverse Mortgage Purchase are subject to the same guidelines as a standard Reverse Mortgage (HECM) loan.

 Birmingham and Huntsville Realtors – show clients how to purchase and keep money in the retirement fund! – a Reverse Mortgage used to buy a home.
 You may think its way to hard and takes too long, but we can close just like a traditional loan in a month!
 Scott Underwood and Reverse Mortgage Alabama can complete these loans in a month!!